 We enter into research, development and license agreements in the ordinary course of business where we receive research services and rights to proprietary technologies.
 These contracts are typically cancellable by the Company with notice.
 Milestone and royalty payments or grant funding repayments that may become due under various agreements are dependent on, among other factors, clinical trials, regulatory approvals and ultimately the successful development of a new drug, the outcome and timing of which is uncertain.
-In addition, we incur purchase obligations in the ordinary course of business for clinical trials, drug manufacturing, nonclinical studies, stability and other related costs that can include payments over several months due to the nature of these activities.
-We expect that these commitments will continue to increase in frequency and value as we execute our business plan.
+In addition, we incur purchase obligations in the ordinary course of business for clinical trials, drug manufacturing, nonclinical studies, stability and other related costs that can include payments over a number of months due to the nature of these activities.
+The amounts in the table below represent the minimum commitments for which we are obligated under the agreements in place as of March 31, 2025, and do not represent the costs anticipated to complete specific Company objectives.
+We expect that these commitments will continue to increase in frequency and value as we continue to execute our business plan.